 Have you ever looked at emotional black and white photography?
-Sometimes, the color version of that photo doesn't have the same emotional impact if it were a color photograph?
+Sometimes, the color version of that photo doesn't have the same impact.
+Why not?

 I don't know the psychological reason for it, but when the color characteristics are removed from a picture, it sometimes automatically has more of an impact.
 Maybe without the colors, we focus more on the subject matter.

 Photographs of people are also a good subject for black and white, provided the lighting is done right.
-The lighting becomes more important as well.
+The lighting becomes even more important with black and white.
 I used the natural light from this bay window for this color portrait of this young girl for her first holy communion.

 In Adobe Photoshop, there are several ways to accomplish this.
 The quick and easy way is to simple make an adjustment to the saturation.

-Shooting in "raw" mode gives you the opportunity to process your color image literally into hundreds of different black and white photos all from the same original photograph.
+Shooting in "raw" mode gives you the opportunity to process your color image literally into many different versions.
+They can be different black and white versions or color photos, all from the same original photograph.

-With large capacity memory cards being so affordable, you never should have to worry about running out of camera memory from shooting large "raw" files.
+With large capacity memory cards being so affordable, you never have to worry about running out of camera memory from shooting large "raw" files.
 You can uses "save as" when you save the files, using slightly different file names.